erickmoon/email-marketing-system/backend/README.md

 - **API Documentation:** Refer to the API documentation for details on available endpoints and request formats.
 - **Authentication:** Use JWT for securing API routes.
 Ensure to include the JWT token in the `Authorization` header of requests.
 - **Error Handling:** Errors are managed through middleware and appropriate error messages are sent in responses.

-For detailed implementation and further customization, refer to the code in the respective files and folders.